ddxgz/swift-restapi/README.md

 TODO
 ---------------
+- change endpoint create
 - functest, probtest, unittest
 - seperated dir refresh
+- deal with the security of password storing and transferring
-- DELETE /v1/account
+- ~~DELETE /v1/account~~
 - ~~Multi-user support, need to integrate keystone~~
 - Verify if the request if ok, such as if the file exists when get, or the path2file is a fold
 - set the temp_key expires time based on the size of target file
 - handling large files
 - deal with when file with prefix dir upload to swift without pseudo fold created, need to create a pseudo first.
 But this is not a problem when used by android client
-- report keystone add_user_role bug
 - ~~handle fold rename and file rename by X-Copy-From header~~
 - add ACL per container per user